nyxssmith/game-engine-builds/README.md

 ## Controls

 Controls are mapped for both keyboard and future gamepad input.
 All menus can be navigated with the mouse as well as the keyboard.

+All current actions that can be done via left and right click will be shown in the bottom left of the screen.
+Top action is left click, bottom action is right click.

 The following controls are the base controls for the demo: